West Semitic Syllabic and Consonantal Scripts

 (Man of Shame) in 2 Samuel 2-4.

-In support of the hypothesis that the correct reading of the inscription on the pot is YRB`L, the Yerubba`al of the Book of Judges, the dating seems to be right (late 12th C - early 11th C BCE), and the names Gid`on and Yerubba`al (as also Dawid, by the way) are unique within the Bible.
-On the other hand, he is associated with the town of Oprah (6:11), where he erected an altar to Yahweh (6:24), and destroyed an altar of Ba`al, and cut down an Asherah (6:25-32); and it was then that he received his new name Yerubba`al, said to mean "Let Ba`al (himself) plead (or contend)" against him for pulling down the altar (6:32), rather than the lynch mob who confronted Gid`on.
-However, with regard to the meaning of the name, some look for a connection with RB, "great" or "much, many", and the verb for "multiply" in Genesis 1:28 ("Be fruitful and multiply") producing perhaps "Ba`al is magnificent", or "Ba`al gives increase"; Ba`al was the god of the clouds, who provided the fertilizing rain; his name was Haddu or Hadad, Thunderer, but he is commonly known by his title, Ba`al, meaning Lord, and this epithet could also be applied to Yahweh, who sent the rain in its season to Israel; but the prophets (particularly Hosea, 2:16-17) ended this confusion, and names with Ba`al went out of fashion.
+In support of the hypothesis that the correct reading of the inscription on the pot is YRB`L, and that this is the Yerubba`al of the Book of Judges, the dating seems to be right (late 12th C - early 11th C BCE), and the names Gid`on and Yerubba`al are unique, within the Bible.
+On the other hand, Yerubba`al is associated with the town of Oprah (6:11), where he erected an altar to Yahweh (6:24), and destroyed an altar of Ba`al, and cut down an Asherah (6:25-32); and it was then that he received his new name Yerubba`al, said to mean "Let Ba`al (himself) plead (or contend)" against him (Gid`on) for pulling down the altar (6:32), rather than leave it to the immediate judgement of the lynch mob that confronted Gid`on after this act of sacrilege.
+However, with regard to the meaning of the name, we could look for a connection with RB, "great" or "much, many", and the verb for "multiply" in Genesis 1:28 ("Be fruitful and multiply") producing perhaps "Ba`al is magnificent", or "Ba`al gives increase"; Ba`al was the god of the clouds, who provided the fertilizing rain; his name was Haddu or Hadad, Thunderer, but he is commonly known by his title, Ba`al, meaning Lord, and this epithet could conceivably be applied to Yahweh, who sent the rain in its season to Israel; but the prophets (particularly Hosea, 2:16-17) ended this confusion, and names with Ba`al went out of fashion.
 One might expect yerub ba`al to mean "he opposes Ba`al", of course.

-After the battles, "Yerubba`al son of Yo'ash" settled down in his own city, `Oprah (8:29); and when he died he was buried in the family tomb at `Oprah (8:32).
-It would be helpful if `Oprah could be identified with Tell al-Ra'i (between Gath and Lakish), but `Oprah (`Ophrah) must be further north, and Khirbet `Awfar, 6 km SW of Shekem, has been suggested (Sacred Bridge, 139-140); Shekem was where Gid`on had a concubine, who gave birth to his wicked son Abimelek (8:31).
+After his battles with the eastern invaders, "Yerubba`al son of Yo'ash" settled down in his own city, `Oprah (8:29); and when he died he was buried in the family tomb at `Oprah (8:32).
+It would be helpful if `Oprah could be identified with Tell al-Ra'i (between Gath and Lakish), but `Oprah (`Ophrah) must be further north, and Khirbet `Awfar, 6 km SW of Shekem, has been suggested (Rainey, Sacred Bridge, 139-140); Shekem (Shechem) was where Gid`on had a concubine, who gave birth to his wicked son Abimelek (8:31).

-The discomfiting of the invaders took place in the Valley of Jezreel, in the north, and the strategy that caused the panic in the enemy camp involved smashing pots containing lighted torches, leaving a mess of sherds on the ground.
+The discomfiting of the invaders took place in the Valley of YZR`'L (Jezreel), in the north, and the strategy that caused the panic in the enemy camp involved smashing pots containing lighted torches, leaving a mess of sherds on the ground.
 Yerubba`al became a celebrated hero, and a visitor to the battlefield may have found these three souvenirs and taken them home; remember, no other piece of this pot could be found in the silo.
-Then again, Yerubba`al could have become a favourite name to give to boys after the hero's victory.
+This vessel (for one litre of liquid?) was perhaps too small for this purpose.
+Or, Yerubba`al could have become a favourite name to give to boys after the hero's victory.
 Whatever the truth of the matter, this inscription could refer, in some way or other, to the Warrior-Judge named Gid`on Yerubba`al.

-Conversely, we could turn the text upside down or downside up (Rollston, page 11, has tried the possibility that it could be L`BRY, "for `bry", if read backwards, that is, dextrograde rather than sinistrograde): the L and the `ayin are acceptable, the B looks much more natural, the Yod is passable, and the R is now a door with its post; hence L`BDY, "for my servant", and with `BD we have an echo of the Lakish rectangular proto-syllabic sherd (working the garden), and a pre-echo of the Qeiyafa neo-syllabic ostracon (my servant, the servant of God, Dawid).
+Conversely, we could turn the text upside down or downside up; Rollston (page 11) has tried the possibility that it could be L`BRY, "for `bry", if read backwards, that is, dextrograde rather than sinistrograde); and with the text inverted, the L and the `ayin are acceptable, the B looks much more natural, the Yod is passable, and the R is now a door with its post; hence L`BDY, "for my servant", and with `BD we have an echo of the Lakish rectangular proto-syllabic sherd (working the garden), and a pre-echo of the Qeiyafa neo-syllabic ostracon (my servant, the servant of God, Dawid).
 Of course, we do not need to invert the inscription to get that reading; just change the direction of reading it.

 If we are really desperate, we could take `BR as a variant form of `Oprah, and reject any other identification of the place.